The Birth of Yoga Straps

 If you have any strap stories or helpful hints, please feel free to share.
 We love your feedback!

-For some suggestions of how to use yoga straps, check out our prop guide.
+For some suggestions of how to use yoga straps, check out our props guide.